MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-CSAT.md

 Description | Details
 ----------- | -------
-Survey response rate | *The number of completed customer satisfaction (CSAT) surveys* / *The total number of surveys*
+Survey response rate | *The number of completed customer satisfaction (CSAT) surveys divided by the total number of surveys*

 A blue up and down indicator next the value indicates the positive percent change in that direction.
 A red indicator indicates a negative percent change.